Praise be to Allah.

 As we commemorate the Day of Ashura, let us also not forget this horrific incident in our history.
-We commemorate this day by remembering how hatred and division can lead to destruction and loss of innocent lives.
-Let us remember this day by reaffirming our commitments to continue in spreading goodness and rejecting evil.
+We commemorate this day by remembering how hatred and division can lead to the destruction and loss of innocent lives.
+Let us remember this day by reaffirming our commitments to continue spreading goodness and rejecting evil.
 We stand for unity and not division, for peace and not hostility, for love and not hate.

 We pray for Allah s.w.t to shine His light of mercy upon us and that we may attain the love of Prophet Muhammad s.a.w, his family members and his companions.